When Is Filing for Bankruptcy a Good Option?

 Although individuals in debt can file for bankruptcy without the help of a legal professional, it is a good idea to consider how a Portland bankruptcy lawyer can help you.
 Filing for bankruptcy should not be seen as embarrassing or shameful.
-Rather, by filing for bankruptcy, consumers are taking action to discharge debt in the most feasible, responsible way possible.
+Rather, by filing for bankruptcy, consumers are taking action to discharge debt in the most feasible, responsible, and safe way possible.

 Filing for bankruptcy is not a decision to be taken lightly.
 A full and thorough evaluation of personal finances is a good first step before filing for Chapter 7 or Chapter 13 bankruptcy, an act that can be irreversible, and will become a public record.
 Personal financial considerations that should be discussed with a bankruptcy lawyer before filing include, but are not limited to, the following: